5cript/roar/README.md

 This is a network library that has:
 - a HTTP(S) Server based on boost beast.
+- a HTTP(S) Client based on boost beast.
 - a CURL easy wrapper http client.
 - Javascript Promise like syntax for asynchronous actions provided by xhawk18_promise.